carseys/pediatric-sepsis-ml-kaggle/README.md

 * Random Forest Model!
 Adjusted class weights to favor prediction of sepsis label.
 * Gradient Boost Ensemble Model!
 Adjusted class weights to favor prediction of sepsis label.
 * HistGradientBoostClassifier!
 Adjusted class weights to favor prediction of sepsis label.
+* See modeling in models.ipynb or use these models via the .pkl files.